oapl/c0ld/README.md

 I use Supabase to host a Postgres DB.
 Cloudflare triggers the Action in Github to update the website, discord and anywhere else I choose to link this.

-_EXAMPLE: This updates at the same tempo and just shows some of it._
+_EXAMPLE: This little Top 10 updates at the same tempo as those._

 ## Top 10 Members (by Total Points)
 <!-- START_LEADERBOARD -->